Moses' Authorship & Editors

 Prayer

-Blessed are you, LORD our God, King of heaven and earth!
-You sent Moses to lead your people and write down your commandments.
-Please help us learn from his obedience and trust in your guidance.
-Give us hearts that listen to your Word and follow your way of life each day.
+Blessed are you, LORD our God, King of heaven and earth.
+You sent Moses to lead your people and record your commandments.
+Teach us to learn from his obedience, to faithfully listen to your Word, and trust your guidance each day.
 Through Jesus Christ our Lord.
 Amen.

 Bibliography